Edwin N. Clark

+Edwin Norman Clark was an American attorney and army officer who served in logistics and supply roles during WWII.
+A 1922 graduate of West Point, he resigned his commission the same year, earned a law degree from Harvard.
+He worked in private practice before joining the army.
+He assisted General, and later President, Eisenhower in various capacities.

+Early life

 Edwin Norman Clark (1902–1982) was born in Parkersburg, Iowa, in 1902.
 He graduated from the United States Military Academy at West Point in June 1922 but resigned his commission in September of the same year.
 He immediately entered Harvard Law School and upon graduation practiced law in New York.

+World War II

 During the period 1940 to 1945, Clark served two tours of active duty in the Army with preceding and intervening private consulting work related to military supply and logistics.
 Clark was involved in supply and ordnance matters during the North African campaign and served as Dwight D. Eisenhower's Deputy G-4 (assistant chief of staff for logistics) at SHAEF (Supreme Headquarters Allied Expeditionary Force).